 Fishing is allowed at most of the beaches in Key West; especially from the piers.
 Be sure to get your Florida fishing license.

 Interested in spending time on the water?
 At Smathers Beach you can enjoy many watersports.
-Consider renting a jet ski or plan to go windsurfing or parasailing.
+Consider renting jet skis or plan to go windsurfing or parasailing.
 Sunset Watersports offers a Key West Beach Pass.
 If you book online, you can save money.
 The pass is a one day – all day pass for a parasail ride and unlimited rentals.
-They offer sail boats, kayaking, paddle boards and Hobie Cat sail boat rentals.
+It also includes an option for beach chairs and umbrellas They rent sailboats, kayaking, paddle boards and Hobie Cat sail boats.

 The beach offers concession stands and along South Roosevelt there usually are several food trucks.
 The food trucks offer standard beach fare; ice cream, hot dogs, etc. There are usually two regular food trucks parked along the street; Beach Bites and Leila’s Latin Food.
 Each offer a distinct menu and have rave reviews from their fans.
 Keep in mind, during September, the food trucks usually are not around.
 September is traditionally a very slow time on the Island, so a lot of the businesses are not open.
 This includes local restaurants.
 Check their websites or FaceBook pages to ensure your favorite food truck or restaurant is open.